ManpreetKaurMankoo/CBHWebTestAutomation/README.md

 - Uses Page Object Model, Facade, Factory Method, Fluent, Builder design patterns
 - Is clean, readable, scalable, robust and maintenable
 - has been analysed using sonarlist for code quality

 ---
-## Pre-requisites:

-- IDE - Eclipse/IntelliJ/Other
-- Maven
-- Allure
-- Install Lombok plugin and other settings to be done (if using Eclipse)
-- Java
-- TestNG
-- Docker should be installed to support running the test using selenoid
----
 ## Test execution